<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Add Phases to a Workflow

-This article explains how to add and edit phases as well as outline the various phase attributes that you can use to configure a phase.
+This article explains how to add and edit phases, and outlines the various elements that you can configure on a phase.

 Take Control